AlexandraVoloshyna/expense_tracker-mern_app/README.md

 3. Open your browser and navigate to `http://localhost` to use the app.

 ## Demo
-Check out the app here. [here](https://expense-tracker-frontend-tmm9.onrender.com).
+Check out the app [here](https://expense-tracker-frontend-tmm9.onrender.com).